chiptune/starfield/README.md

 # STARFIELD
-An interactive tutorial to show you how you can code a nice starfield with a few lines of Javascript!
+An interactive tutorial to learn how to code a nice starfield with a few lines of Javascript!

 ![cute star](http://lol.pm/starfield/img/cute_star.png)